selina2210/Thesis-2023/README.md

-The files of this folder contain notes about the qualitative coding process (open and axial coding stages).
+Note: The files of this folder contain notes about the qualitative coding process (open and axial coding stages).
+The memo provides a step-by-step description of that process.
+The manuscript also includes examples illustrating the coding process.